 In honor of Earth Month, we’re exploring what that means, and why spreading the word on the sustainability benefits of rendering is paving the way to a ‘greener’ future.

 Rendering probably isn’t the first thing that comes to mind when you think of recycling (or even sustainability for that matter) because renderers have been “silently” sustainable for so long.
 Now we’re proudly and loudly spreading the word that “Rendering (really is) Recycling”!

-According to Wikipedia recycling is “the process of converting waste materials into new materials and objects,”, and defined by Webster’s Dictionary as: “to adapt to a new use”.
+According to Wikipedia, the definition of recycling is “the process of converting waste materials into new materials and objects,”, and defined by Webster’s Dictionary as: “to adapt to a new use”.